 This blog provides information for educational purposes only.
 Read our complete summary for more info.

 This might be the tastiest homebrew beer we've ever made.
 We wanted to mimic a traditional Japanese beer such as Asahi or Sapporo.
 Honestly, the results blew us away.
 If you're looking for a unique light lager that loosely resembles commercial beers made with rice, but is a heck of a lot better, this is it.
-It was also a super nice day when we brewed this beer so we made it in Kyle's backyard using our 10 gallon home brew system.
+It was also a super nice day when we brewed this beer so we made 5 gallons of it in Kyle's backyard using our 10 gallon home brew system.
 Here are the full recipe details.

 Full Japanese Rice Lager Recipe and Brew Day Video